-a. ., , [, and \ (period, asterisk, left square bracket, and backslash, respectively), which are always special, except when they appear within square brackets ([]; see 1.4 below). b. ^ (caret or circumflex), which is special at the beginning of an entire RE (see 4.1 and 4.3 below), or when it immediately follows the left of a pair of square brackets ([]) (see 1.4 below). с. \$ (dollar sign), which is special at the end of an entire RE (see 4.2 below). d.
+a. ., , [, and \ (period, asterisk, left square bracket, and backslash, respectively), which are always special, except when they appear within square brackets ([]; see 1.4 below). b. ^ (caret or circumflex), which is special at the beginning of an entire RE (see 4.1 and 4.3 below), or when it immediately follows the left of a pair of square brackets ([]]) (see 1.4 below). с. \$ (dollar sign), which is special at the end of an entire RE (see 4.2 below). d.
 The character used to bound (that is, delimit) an entire RE, which is special for that RE (for example, see how slash (/) is used in the g command, below.)
-1.3 A period (.) is a one-character RE that matches any character except new-line.
-1.4 A non-empty string of characters enclosed in square brackets ([]) is a one-character RE that matches any one character in that string.
-If, however, the first character of the string is a circumflex (^), the one-character RE matches any character except new-line and the remaining characters in the string.
-The ^ has this special meaning only if it occurs first in the string.
-The minus (-) may be used to indicate a range of consecutive characters; for example, [0-9] is equivalent to [0123456789].
-The - loses this special meaning if it occurs first (after an initial ^, if any) or last in the string.
-The right square bracket (]) does not terminate such a string when it is the first character within it (after an initial ^, if any); for example, []a-f] matches either a right square bracket (]) or one of the ASCII letters a through f inclusive.
-The four characters listed in 1.2.a above stand for themselves within such a string of characters.
+1.3 A period (new-line. .) is a one-character RE that matches any character except 1.4 one-charac the first ch matches a string.
+The minus (-) example, meaning i right squa character of matches ei through f pty string of characters enclosed in square brackets ([]) is a cter RE that matches any one character in that string.
+If, however, haracter of the string is a circumflex (^), the one-character RE ny character except new-line and the remaining characters in the e ^ has this special meaning only if it occurs first in the string.
+The may be used to indicate a range of consecutive characters; for $[0-9]$ is equivalent to $[0123456789]$.
+The - loses this special f it occurs first (after an initial ^, if any) or last in the string.
+The re bracket (]) does not terminate such a string when it is the first within it (after an initial ^, if any); for example, []a-f] ither a right square bracket (]) or one of the ASCII letters a inclusive.
+The four characters listed in 1.2.a above stand for s within such a string of characters.
 The follow ving rules n nay be used to construct REs from one-character REs: 2.1 A one-character RE is a RE that matches whatever the one-character RE matches.
 2.2 A one-character RE followed by an asterisk () is a RE that matches 0 or more occurrences of the one-character RE.
 If there is any choice, the longest leftmost string that permits a match is chosen.
-2.3 A one-character RE followed by $\{m\}$, $\{m, \}$, or $\setminus\{m,n\}$ is a RE that matches a range of occurrences of the one-character RE.
-The values of m and n must be non-negative integers less than 256; $\{m\}$ matches exactly m occurrences; $\setminus\{m, \}$ matches at least m occurrences; $\setminus\{m,n\}$ matches any number of occurrences between m and n inclusive.
+2.3 A one-character RE followed by $\{m\}, \{m, \}$, or $\{m,n\}$ is a RE that matches a range of occurrences of the one-character RE.
+The values of m and n must be non-negative integers less than 256; $\{m\}$ matches exactly m occurrences; $\{m,n\}$ matches at least m occurrences; $\{m,n\}$ matches any number of occurrences between m and n inclusive.
 Whenever a choice exists, the RE matches as many occurrences as possible.